MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/monitor-use-logman-collect-event-trace-data.md

 ---
-title: How to: Use Logman to Collect Event Trace Data
+title: Use Logman to Collect Event Trace Data
 description: Get tips for how to use LogMan on telemetry traces.
   - bap-template
   - evergreen